 Snazzy FX - TELEPHONE GAME

-Ships today if ordered in the next 8 hours and 17 minutes!
+Ships today if ordered in the next 17 minutes!

 The Snazzy FX - TELEPHONE GAME is a unique take of the analog computer that helped adding randomness to a lot electronic music.
 The shift register which can be looped once you found a sweet spot of random CV signals.
 And these are just some of the things that stick out in this very deep modulation source.